How Much Deposit Do You Need to Buy a House?

 - Property prices are rising fast in your area

-- You can afford the LMI cost
+- You afford the LMI cost

 Go with 10% if: